Overstimulated? Stocks soar 75% in historic 12-month run

 As time passed, the quick development of coronavirus vaccines helped stocks shoot even higher.
 So did growing legions of first-time investors, who suddenly had plenty of time to get into the market using free trading apps on their phones.

-It all led to a )76.1% surge for the S&P 500 and a shocking return to record heights.
-This run looks to be one of, if not the, best 365-day stretches for the S&P 500 since before World War II.
+It all led to a 76.1% surge for the S&P 500 and a shocking return to record heights.
+This run looks to be one of the, if not the, best 365-day stretches for the S&P 500 since before World War II.
 Based on month-end figures, the last time the S&P 500 rose this much in a 12-month stretch was in 1936, according to Howard Silverblatt, senior index analyst at S&P Dow Jones Indices.

 All the furious movement has also raised worries that stock prices may have gone too far, too fast.
 Here’s a look at five trends that helped shape the market over the last year: